juanclopgar97/python_sharp/README.md

 #### Delegates Summary

-As summary, Delegates are really usefull to execute a bulk of callables, and its return values (if any) are returned by the delegate in a tuple.
+As summary, Delegates are really useful to execute a bulk of callables, and its return values (if any) are returned by the delegate in a tuple.

 ### Events